 About Jacqueline Joslyn

-Jackie Joslyn is a 5th year doctoral candidate with an interest in institutional change, social networks, organizations, and development.
-For her dissertation, she is exploring the mechanisms by which people create an appearance of continuity.
-Her study incorporates the classical work of Mead and Cooley to advance a new concept called sustained fluidity, or the embeddedness of relationships in cognitive and temporal flows.
+Jackie Joslyn is a doctoral candidate with an interest in institutional change, social networks, organizations, and development.
+For her dissertation, she is exploring a unified conceptualization of relationships that addresses some concerns with social network theory and measurement.
+Her study incorporates the classical work of Mead and Cooley to advance a new concept called disjointed fluidity, or the condition of relationships as consisting of remembered and imagined episodes.
+She presented her preliminary work at the 2018 Junior Theorists Symposium.
+Her research on disjointed fluidity is ongoing and focuses on mentorship in academia.
 For her master's research, she conducted a pilot study on small business entrepreneurs in Tucson.
 The study explored the institutions and networks affecting entrepreneurs' access to start-up capital.
+Some of her findings are published as a research note in the Journal of Rural Social Sciences.
 Jackie has several working papers, some of which are under review.
-She and Corey M. Abramson currently co-authored "The Promises of Computational Ethnography" (forthcoming in Ethnography).
+She and Corey M. Abramson recently co-authored "The Promises of Computational Ethnography" in Ethnography.

 Disjointed Fluidity and the Appearance of Continuity

 Joslyn, Jacqueline.
 2019.
 “Bribery in Sub-Saharan Africa: The Mediating Effects of Institutional Development and Trust.”
 Socius, 5: 1-17.

 Joslyn, Jacqueline.
 2018.
 “A Comparison of Sources of Business Acumen for Entrepreneurs Originating from Developed and Developing Countries.
 Journal of Rural Social Sciences, 33(1):101-114.